bahlo/discord-retention-bot/README.md

 * `RUST_LOG` defines the log level (I recommend setting this to `INFO`)
 * `DISCORD_TOKEN` is the token of your Discord bot
-* `RETENTION` is a list of channel names and the duration to keep, separated by a comma.
+* `CHANNEL_RETENTION` is a list of channel names and the duration to keep, separated by a comma.
 For example: `general:2w,random:4d`.

 ## Troubleshooting